aai-ay06-tpf/insurance-policy-chatbot/README.md

 ### Create the vector database collections

-First you have to create a `.env` file inside the injection directory.
+First, you have to create a `.env` file inside the injection directory.
 Follow the `raw_env.txt` file guide.
 After creating the `injection/.env` file you can load the document/vectors collections, run the following files from the `injection` directory:

 1. `cd injection`